Welcome to TEAMWORK MEDIA GROUP INTERNATIONAL (TMGI Films)

 A FILM ON THE EXPLORATION OF THE

 AFRICAN PRESENCE WORLDWIDE

-Dr. Runoko Rashidi, Scholar, Author, Historian, Lecturer and World Traveler of 120 Countries Learning And Teaching Our Global African Presence.
+The late Dr. Runoko Rashidi, Scholar, Author, Historian, Lecturer and World Traveler of 120 Countries Teaches Us Our Global African Presence.

 "People Like Me" is a 13 minute film production, produced by Teamwork Productions' executive producer, Bob Lott and a Philadelphia writer, Kenya Branch.
 "People Like Me"suggests that our common human qualities can be easily overlooked in a society that often magnifies differences of race.
 It features six (6) character actors/actresses who represent a different racial composition and who express their views on the absurdity of getting hung up on racial stereotypes and myths.
 We are more the same than different.

 Afrocentricity . . .
 Rewriting The Center, is a 1 Hour documentary about a man and his cultural institution movement.
 From his beginning in Valdosta Ga to the many places around the world, Dr. Molefi K. Asante, the most prolific intellectual Afrocentricity Scholar in the world, has spent his life’s work steeped in the history and culture of the African man.

 This film is about the oldest continuous African American newspaper in the country at 135 years old.
 The history of The Philadelphia Tribune strikes a match that will light a fire in the minds of all the viewers who see this 1 Hour documentary about the business acumen and vision of past and current leaders of the Tribune.
 Told by the the only living man who has the whole story, Bob Bogle, President and CEO since 1978, is the only one who can tell it.